nesk/ImgurKit/README.md

 ### All models

 * Must use the error parameter of the `JSONObjectWithData:options:error:` from the `NSJSONSerialization` class
+* All asynchronous methods should return a ReactiveCocoa Signal, simplifying the way to manage the requests.
+This will also allow to ignore the callbacks and set them to `nil`.

 ### Album and Image models